edgecomllc/eupf/docs/install.md

 		-n free5gc \
 		--wait --timeout 100s --create-namespace
 	```

-   📝Here we use subnet `10.100.100.0/24` for n6 interface as exit to the world, so make sure it's not occupied at your node host.
+     📝 Here we use subnet `10.100.100.0/24` for `n6` ptp type interface as a door to the outer world for our eUPF.
+And `10.1.0.0/16` addresses for subscribers at UE.
+So make sure that both IP subnets is not occupied on your node host.

+     eUPF pod outbound connection is pure routed at the node.
+There is no address translation inside pod, so we avoid such lack of throughtput.

+      If you need Network Address Translation (NAT) function for subscriber's egress traffic, see the chapter [about NAT](#option-nat-at-the-node) below.

 0. install free5gc chart